Eastern Broadacre planning project

-There will be an opportunity for the public to comment on the draft strategic assessment in early 2018.
+There will be an opportunity for the public to comment on the draft strategic assessment in the second half of 2018.

 Following public consultation, a supplementary report will be prepared which will address any comments raised by the public.

-It is expected that the strategic assessment will be finalised and submitted to the Australian Government Department of Environment and Energy for approval in late 2018.
+It is expected that the strategic assessment will be finalised and submitted to the Australian Government Department of Environment and Energy for approval in early 2019.

 Subsequent rezoning and amendments to the Territory plan may be required.
 These will go through a separate public consultation process at the appropriate time.